tikv/website/content/docs/5.1/develop/develop.md

 TiKV has clients for a number of languages:

 - [Java Client](../clients/java)'s RawKV API is ready for production.
-- [Go Client V2](../clients/go) is still in the stage of prove-of-concept and under heavy development.
+- [Go Client](../clients/go) is still in the stage of prove-of-concept and under heavy development.
 - [Rust Client](../clients/rust) is still in the stage of prove-of-concept and under heavy development.
 - [Python Client](../clients/python) is still in the stage of prove-of-concept and under heavy development.
 - [C++ Client](../clients/cpp) is still in the stage of prove-of-concept and under heavy development.